AChouliaras/ml/README.md

-# ml
+# ECE 417 Machine Learning Course
-ECE 417 Machine Learning Course
+Projects and homework for the course